-The Groundwater Flood Susceptibility Map provided by BGS, which is available in [Appendix 9](#) indicates that the potential for groundwater flooding to occur at the surface does not exist.
-The Groundwater Depth map also provided by BGS indicates that the groundwater level may be at approximately more than 3 mbgl.
+The Groundwater Flood Susceptibility Map provided by BGS, which is available in [Appendix 9](#) indicates that the potential for groundwater flooding to occur at the surface exists.
+The Groundwater Depth map also provided by BGS indicates that the groundwater level may be at approximately less than 3 mbgl.